 Substrata's compelling abstract moments sit next to what is tonally some of Biosphere's richest music.
 The piano phases and billowing strings of the lovely "Poa Alpina" sounds like Budd & Eno relocated to a massive glacier set under a brilliant blue sky.
 "Chukhung" is two very simple loops - a strummed electric guitar and a short synth phrase - but Jenssen plays with perspective and depth of field to make it appear that the piece is constantly changing.
 "The Things I Tell You" again mixes simple elements: a gently ominous drone, a squelchy analogue synth progression, and a sci-fi pulse swooping around and overhead in and out of the mix.
 The album's most famous piece "Kobresia" has a pristine beauty to take the breath away: its lonely yet lovely, its sighing melody as soft as a feather and as pure as an alpine lake.

-The remainder of Biosphere's discography is non-essential without any outright duds.
+Biosphere's discography after the 90's up to 2016 is non-essential, without any outright duds.

 The beatless and uncompromising Shenzhou (2002), for example, uses digital loops to construct a stark, repetitive minimalism that draws partly on the short repetitions of American classical minimalism.
 Imagine the sound of a stuck CD and you begin to get the picture; it's none too approachable but may be of interest to glitch electronica fans.
 Similar minimalist ideas inform the jazzy drum loops of Dropsonde (2005), an interesting change of direction but lacking any real emotional undertow.
 N-plants (2011) is surprisingly smooth electronica but adds nothing significant to his legacy.